 Having positive, beneficial thoughts will create better results than negative, self-defeating thoughts.
 So why not make life and your running easier by choosing healthy, uplifting positive thoughts while running?

-There is a great deal of scientific evidence to support the affects of positive versus negative thoughts on sports performances.
+There is a great deal of scientific evidence to support the effects of positive versus negative thoughts on sports performances.
 As runners we really don't need the evidence as we have all experienced good runs and bad runs.

 We put a lot of time and effort into our training and running, but do we put any effort into preparing our mind for running?
 We need to have a plan for what we are going to think about.
 We need to be prepared to switch off self-defeating thoughts before they take over.
-Visualization techniques and visualization methods can be very helpful.
+Visualization techniques can be very helpful.

 Trying to fight the negative thoughts doesn't work as it only gives them more focus.
 They need to be quickly replaced with positive thoughts or positive affirmations, i.e. I am a strong, healthy runner, I feel great, I can do this.
+Try the 10 Most Powerful Affirmations for Runners Program (Stop Running Pain in 21 Days).

 Have a trigger ready to quickly enable you to switch to a positive frame of mind.
 Keep repeating the positive thought over and over until you are feeling great and your body is relaxed.
 It is important to know How to Relax and how to recognize when your body is not relaxed.
 Have a plan to make Running Psychology work for you!